2019 New York City ePrix

-The 2019 New York City ePrix (formally the 2019 New York City E-Prix) were a pair of ePrix which were the final two races of the 2018–19 Formula E season held in Brooklyn, New York around the Brooklyn Street Circuit.
+The 2019 New York City ePrix was a pair of ePrix which were the final two races of the 2018–19 Formula E season held in Brooklyn, New York around the Brooklyn Street Circuit.
 This was the third running of the New York City ePrix.

 Heading into the weekend it was Jean-Éric Vergne who led the drivers championship by 32 points.
 He managed to maintain his lead to take the championship after the second race, thus becoming the first driver to win multiple Formula E Drivers' Championship titles.